Who needs a recreational boat license in British Columbia?

 The cost of the boating license online safety course is only $ 59.95 plus taxes.
 This includes study time, the final Transport Canada exam and mailing of your first boating license.

-- Does a boating license expire?
+- How do I get a boating license in BC?

 No, your Pleasure Craft Operator Card is valid for life and never needs to be renewed.